 Alise Ojal a drama therapist had the idea that singing could reduce snoring after a friend who suffered from snoring sought out her help.
 She ran a pilot trial at the Peninsula Medical school in 2013, this was so successful that she went on to develop Singing for Snorers.
 A specifically designed program that strengthens the tissue and supports the airway.
-The study adds weight to the idea that improving tone and strength to the pharyngeal muscles reduces the severity, frequency and loudness of snoring and improves mild to moderate sleep apnea.
+The study adds weight to the idea that improving the tone and strength of the pharyngeal muscles reduces the severity, frequency, and loudness of snoring and improves mild to moderate sleep apnea.

 “I spent months experimenting with a mirror and my own throat, even though I knew which muscles I wanted to work,” Ojay told The Smithsonian.
 “It was just a case of finding the exact sounds and pitch changes that grabbed and maximized the movement in those muscles.”

-Playing the Didgeridoo to stop snoring is no wives tale.
+Playing the Didgeridoo to stop snoring is no wives’ tale.
 The Didgeridoo is played with continuously vibrating lips to produce the drone while using a special breathing technique called circular breathing.

 This requires breathing in through the nose whilst simultaneously expelling stored air out of the mouth using the tongue and cheeks.
-This is not only unique to the Didgeridoo but most wind instruments, like the trumpet use circular breathing as part of their technique to keep a steady tone.
+This is not only unique to the Didgeridoo but most wind instruments, like the trumpet, use circular breathing as part of their technique to keep a steady tone.

 The ‘AH’ sound brings the muscles in the back of the throat all the way to the back, and the ‘EE’ sound brings them all the way forward and the ‘N’ sound engages the soft palate,” Krohn said.
 “So ‘Naw’ and ‘Nee’ is like doing a perfect push-up for your upper airway.